bigcode-project/bigcode-website/content/en/docs/about/join.md

 In general, we expect applicants to be affiliated with a research organization (either in academia or industry) and work on the technical/ethical/legal aspects of LLMs for coding applications.

-You can apply to the Big Code project [here!](https://forms.gle/Het4wd5WNoupBJHJA)
+You can [apply here](https://forms.gle/Het4wd5WNoupBJHJA) to the Big Code project!